Channel Estimation under Large Doppler Shifts and Channel Aging in NOMA-Based Air-Ground Communications: Channel Estimation

-\ac{zc} sequences use orthogonal sequences \cite{zc}, allowing the $K$ \ac{ac} to transmit their pilot symbols simultaneously over the same time and frequency resources.
-The set of pilot sequences used by the $K$ \ac{ac} is $\sqrt{P}\Phi \in \mathbb{C}^{K\times \tau}$, where $\tau$ is the sequence length, and the $k$-th row of $\Phi$ corresponds to the sequence transmitted by the $k$-th \ac{ac}.
+In order to estimate $\overline{\textbf{H}}$, we consider the use of orthogonal \ac{zc} sequences~\cite{zc}.
+For simplicity, the system is assumed to have perfect time synchronization.
+The set of pilot sequences transmitted by the $K$ \ac{ac} is \mbox{$\sqrt{P}\Phi \in \mathbb{C}^{K\times \tau}$}, where $\tau$ is the sequence length, and the $k$-th row of $\Phi$ corresponds to the sequence transmitted by the \mbox{$k$-th} \ac{ac}.
 The sequences satisfy the orthogonality condition $\Phi\Phi^{\text{H}}=\textbf{I}_K$, where the superscript H refers to the conjugate transpose.
-In this paper, we set $\tau=K+1$.
-The received pilot symbols for \textit{one channel use} of the discrete-time baseband complex channel model is $\textbf{r}_{:b}$ and computed by